Dragon King or Long Wang — Deity of Water in Chinese Mythology

 Black Dragon in the north.

-However, they do share the same responsibilities: guarding the local people and being in charge of local weather.
+However, they share the same responsibilities: guarding the local people and being in charge of local weather.

 Dragon King Daughter or Dragon Girl, Drawn by Zhang Wang.